 Legally transferring ownership of a car from one person or entity to another is known as transferring a car title.
-The procedure involves filling out a title transfer form, paying applicable fees, and submitting the necessary paperwork to the DMV or other relevant authority.
+The procedure involves filling out a title transfer form, paying applicable fees, and submitting necessary paperwork to the DMV or other relevant authority.
 We will address the questions raised above and provide all the information you require to understand the process of transferring a car title.

 Can You Transfer a Car Title without Auto Insurance